 So, again, while there are technically brand differences here, none of them are big enough to really need to influence your decision in (at least in our experience).

 After comparing Onn and Hisense TVs, we can say that both brands have their strengths and weaknesses.
-Onn TVs are typically less expensive than Hisense models, making them a good option for budget-conscious consumers.
+Onn TVs are typically less expensive than Hisense models, so they're a good option for budget-conscious consumers.
 However, Hisense TVs tend to have better picture quality and more advanced features, like local dimming and a wider color gamut.